carterjbastian/platform_api_documentation/source/index.html.md

 **`dateCreated`**

-Date when the investor's Check Investor Status investor account was created.
+Date when the investor's Check Investor Status account was registered.

 **`email`**

 The email address we will use to contact the user.
-They are automatically emailed when their accreditation status changes, or if we need updated or additional documentation.
+They are automatically emailed when their accreditation status changes, or if we need updated / additional documentation.

 **`legalName`**

 Legal Names must correspond exactly with the legal name that appears on an investor's provided documentation.

 For example: